-The 2014 version of IFRS 9 introduces an 'expected credit loss' model for the measurement of the impairment of financial assets, so it is no longer necessary for a credit event to have occurred before a credit loss is recognised.
+The 2014 version of IFRS 9 introduces an 'expected credit loss' (ECL) model for the measurement of the impairment of financial assets, so it is no longer necessary for a credit event to have occurred before a credit loss is recognised.
+The new impairment mode will apply to the financial assets measured at amortised cost.
+Under IFRS 9, loss allowances will be measured on the basis of the credit risk of financial asset at the reporting date.